ITotalJustice/libhaze/README.md

 - console_main_loop.hpp was changed to accept a stop_token to allow signalling for exit from another thread.
 - console_main_loop.hpp was changed to remove console gfx code.
 - `SuspendAndWaitForFocus()` loop now sleeps thread instead of spinlooping until focus state changes.
-- added event callback for when files are created, deleted, written and read .
+- added event callback for when files are created, deleted, written and read.

-...and that's it!
-The rest of haze is unchanged :)

----

-## Todo

-in no particular order:

-- replace vapours
-- get connection info
-- workflow
-- examples
+- add support for custom mount points, rather than just mounting sdmc.

 ---